-- 1. Employment opportunities- when available- will be published no less frequently than annually- in the Daily Hampshire Gazette, and our corporate website with the objective of reaching potential employees; - 2.
-Distribute internal workplace information sheets, bi-annually, aimed at encouraging current employees to recommend women and veterans for employment; - 3.
-Participate in job and recruitment fairs- no less than annually when employees are needed.
+- 1. Employment opportunities- when available- will be published no less frequently than annually- in Hampshire Gazette, and The Greenfield Recorder. - 2.
+The distribution of internal workplace information sheets, bi-annually, aimed at encouraging current employees to assist in the attainment of these objectives by recommending potential employees.